-The Cloud Type (CLDTYPE) value-added product (VAP) provides an automated cloud type classification based on macrophysical quantities derived from vertically pointing lidar and radar.
+The Cloud Type Classification value-added product (CLDTYPE VAP) provides an automated cloud type classification based on macrophysical quantities derived from vertically pointing lidar and radar.
 Up to 10 layers of clouds are classified into seven cloud types based on predetermined and site-specific thresholds of cloud top, base, and thickness.
-Inputs for the CLDTYPE VAP include lidar and radar cloud boundaries obtained from the Active Remotely Sensed Cloud Location (ARSCL) and Surface Meteorological Systems (MET) data.
+Inputs for the CLDTYPE VAP include lidar and radar cloud boundaries obtained from the Active Remotely Sensed Cloud Location (ARSCL) and surface meteorological systems (MET) data.
 Rain rates from MET are used to determine when radar signal attenuation precludes accurate cloud detection.
-Temporal resolution and vertical resolution for CLDTYPE are 1 minute and 30 meters respectively and match the resolution of ARSCL.
+Temporal resolution and vertical resolution for CLDTYPE are 1 minute and 30 meters, respectively, and match the resolution of ARSCL.
 The CLDTYPE classification is an initial step for further categorization of clouds.
 It was developed for use by the Shallow Cumulus VAP to identify potential periods of interest for the LASSO model and is intended to find clouds of interest for a variety of users.

 Cloud top, cloud base, and thickness of the cloud layers are calculated from the ARSCL data product.
-Prior to cloud classification, cloud layers are screened by a minimum required thickness and a minimum separation between layers.
-In the first step, cloud layer with thickness less than or equal to 120 meters are removed.
-In the second step, adjacent clouds layers that are separated by 120 meters or less are merged into a single cloud layer.
+Before cloud classification, cloud layers are screened by a minimum required thickness and a minimum separation between layers.
+In the first step, cloud layers with thickness less than or equal to 120 meters are removed.
+In the second step, adjacent cloud layers that are separated by 120 meters or less are merged into a single cloud layer.
 These filtering steps are included to reduce noise.
 Each identified layer (up to 10 layers) is then assigned one of seven cloud types (1.
-Low clouds, 2.
+Low Clouds, 2.
 Congestus, 3.
 Deep Convection, 4.
 Altocumulus, 5.
 Altostratus, 6.
 Cirrostratus/Anvil, 7.
 Cirrus) on the basis of the top height, base height, and layer thickness.